JeromeM/Simple-Google-Analytics/readme.txt

 1. Screenshot Simple Google Analytics Admin Page

 == Changelog ==
+= version 2.0.3 =
+* Corrected a bug that made all settings link on extension page going to Simple Google Analytics settings page.
 = version 2.0.2 =
 * Google Code has returned to the original.
 The optimized code have issues with some users having no stats.
 All should be fine now.
 = version 2.0 =